kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 ### Upper City

 - Carth/Bastila talk to you: 1,1,1,1 ...
 2
+- Exit apartment
-- Exit apartment; *Party: Add Bastila when prompted*
+  - *Party: Add Bastila when prompted*
 - Twi'lek accosts you
 - Transit Back to Javyar's Cantina
 - Activate Solo Mode